thinkshout/feeding-texas/_posts/2016-05-27-Serving-Our-Seniors.md

 Standing in line at a recent food pantry distribution, a few young mothers recognized “Ms. Judy” and brought her a chair to make her more comfortable.

-Corrigan began coming to these distributions after her husband suffered a heart attack and bills started piled up.
-Just like the school where she works, to her this rural food pantry feels like a community space as much as a place to receive support.
+Corrigan began coming to this rural pantry after her husband suffered a heart attack and bills started piled up.
+Just like the school where she works, to her the pantry feels like a community space as much as a place to receive support.

 ---

-In east Austin, an elderly man named Don walked slowly towards a distribution line to wait his turn.
+In east Austin, an elderly man named Don walks slowly towards a distribution line to wait his turn.
 An 84-year-old Air Force veteran, Don optimistically sees the food pantry as a chance to get food and fresh air.

 “It’s kind of entertaining for me,” he jokes.
 “Because I don’t go shopping much or anything.”